 If your card’s APR is below the national average, that’s an excellent APR.
 Even a credit card at the national average is a good option, especially if you’re looking at one of today’s best credit cards that comes with rewards, bonuses and perks.
 Try to avoid credit cards with APRs that are significantly above the national average.
 If you carry a balance on those cards, you could end up paying a lot of money in interest.

-Understanding how credit card interest works will help you choose the credit card that is likely to offer the best APR package.
+Understanding how credit card interest works will help you choose the credit card that is likely to offer the best APR package for you.

 What is a good credit card APR?

 If you want the best credit card APR possible, you might want to work on improving your credit score first.
-Once your FICO credit score passes 670, your credit will move from “subprime” to “prime”—which means you’ll start to become eligible for prime interest rates.
-As your creditworthiness continues to improve, you’ll be more likely to receive good credit card APR offers from lenders.
+Once your FICO credit score passes 670, your credit will move from “subprime” to “prime.”
+This means you’ll start to become eligible for prime interest rates.
+As your creditworthiness continues to improve, you’ll be more likely to receive lower credit card APR offers from lenders.